 The property comprising Nos 126-134 Mill Road was formerly known as 'Railway Cottages'.
-The cottages were used as accommodation for workers on the railway, as was the detached house previously to be found on the west side of the property, usually called Morcombe House, or 124 Mill Road, which is now a block of flats.
-This report will consider both sites as well as the site of the 'Signal Man's House'.
+The cottages were used as accommodation for workers on the railway, and for many years were the property of the Great Eastern Railway, as was the detached house previously to be found on the west side of the property, usually called Morcombe House, or 124 Mill Road, which is now a block of flats.
+This report will consider both sites as well as the site of the 'Gatekeeper's House' or 'Signal Man's House', which originally lay to the east near the railway tracks themselves.